A Step-By-Step Guide On How To Move Schools Easily

 11. Confirm the procedure for your child’s first day

+You’ll also be able to tell if your child is settling in well by her mood and behaviour after school.
 Children are generally quite resilient and adaptable.
 They tend to make friends easily and most manage to move school quite happily.
-But checking in with them regularly during the early stage of the move is important.
+But checking in with them regularly during the early stages is important.

 13. Check with the new teacher on your child’s progress